turboderp/exui/README.md

 python server.py
 ```

-Your browser should automatically open on `localhost:5000`
+Your browser should automatically open on the default IP/port.
+Config and sessions are stored in `~/exui` by default.

+Prebuilt wheels for ExLlamaV2 are available [here](https://github.com/turboderp/exllamav2/releases).

 ### More to come